Five reasons hybrid heat pump systems are the future for boiler installers

 The UK needs more heat pump installers urgently

 The UK government set a target of 600,000 heat pump installations per year by 2028.
 There are not enough installers to achieve that by quite a large margin.
 The Microgeneration Certification Scheme estimates there are only 4,000 qualified heat pump installers in the UK, but the government estimates we need closer to 35,000.
 This creates a significant opportunity for skilled installers who are already dealing with domestic customers and who are most likely to be presented with the opportunity to use new skills.
-Training courses are available from manufacturers, including Alpha Heating Innovation.

 Government is changing energy pricing – making electric heating more attractive